-Veterans with an honorable discharge are entitled under state law HB 2410 to petition to be reclassified as in-state residents for tuition purposes, regardless of their length of residency in Arizona.
+Veterans with an honorable discharge, as well as veterans within three years of discharge from service and their dependents using transferred Post-9/11 benefits, are entitled under state law to petition to be reclassified as in-state residents for tuition purposes, regardless of their length of residency in Arizona.
 This change is NOT automatic: there is documentation that needs to be turned in to the Admission and Records office BEFORE the start of the term:

 - DD-214 Member 4 showing honorable discharge

-- Proof of intent to reside in Arizona, such as an Arizona driver's license.
-(You can also register to vote at Dept. of Motor Vehicles when you get your license.)
+- Proof of intent to reside in Arizona, such an Arizona driver's license or Arizona voter registration.

 - The Domicile Affidavit form, available from Admissions & Records